2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-29-terraform.md

 ## Terraform Overview

-Conceptually, you can think of Terraform in two ways.
+Conceptually, there are two important pillars of Terraform.
 First, it is a [declarative]({% post_url /learn/basics/iac/explainers/2024-01-21-iac-principles %}#declarative-code) language that is used to define your resources.
 However, Terraform doesn't intrinsically know about any resources, so secondly, it uses **providers** that tell Terraform how to manage the cloud resources.
-When you write your Terraform files, the first thing you'll do is list the providers you'll be using.
+When you write your Terraform files, the first thing you'll do is specify the providers you'll be using.
 Since we'll be using Azure, we'll be using a lot of the `azurerm` provider.
+In that case, the `azurerm` provider will tell Terraform how to do things like create a resource group or deploy a virtual machine which Terraform doesn't know by itself.

 Here's an example of a Terraform file.

 ``` terraform
 terraform {